 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from 'loss before taxation' as reported in the consolidated statement of profit or loss and other comprehensive income because of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
+Taxable profit differs from loss before taxation because of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
 The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.